celo-org/docs/blog/sage-building-a-celo-blockchain-explorer-with-python/sage-building-a-celo-blockchain-explorer-with-python.md

 ## Introduction

 Blockchain explorers are crucial resources for comprehending the information kept on a blockchain.
 They enable users, developers, and other blockchain-related data to examine transactions, accounts, smart contracts, and other information.
-In this tutorial, we'll use Python and the web3.py module to create a blockchain explorer for the Celo network.
+In this tutorial, we'll use Solidity to create a blockchain explorer for the Celo network and Python using the web3.py module to test the functionalities.

 ## Prerequisites